butternetwork/butterjs-sdk/README.md

 <a name="fees"></a>
 ## Fees
-Barter charges a small fees for bridging or exchanging cross-chain assets.
+Butter charges a small fees for bridging or exchanging cross-chain assets.
 It is subject to what kind of token you want to bridge or swap.
 <br>
 ### Bridging Fee
 To get the bridging fee, use the following method: